swiss-ai-center/core-engine/docs/get-started.md

     -f kubernetes/engine.pod.yml
 ```

 Create a tunnel to access the Kubernetes cluster from the local machine.
+The terminal in which the tunnel is created must stay open.

 ```sh
 # Open a tunnel to the Kubernetes cluster